Niles Canyon Railway

-The Niles Canyon Railway is a heritage railway running on the first transcontinental railroad alignment (1866, 1869) through Niles Canyon, between Sunol and the Niles district of Fremont in the East Bay of the San Francisco Bay Area, in California, United States.
+The Niles Canyon Railway (NCRy) is a heritage railway running on the first transcontinental railroad alignment (1866, 1869) through Niles Canyon, between Sunol and the Niles district of Fremont in the East Bay of the San Francisco Bay Area, in California, United States.
 The railway is listed on the National Register of Historic Places as the Niles Canyon Transcontinental Railroad Historic District.
 The railroad is operated and maintained by the Pacific Locomotive Association which preserves, restores and operates historic railroad equipment.
 The NCRy features public excursions with both steam and diesel locomotives along a well-preserved portion of the first transcontinental railroad.

 History

 The Niles Canyon Railway operates along a portion of the First transcontinental railroad constructed in the 1860s.
 The rail line through Niles Canyon was amongst the earliest to be built in California and provided the first rail connection between San Francisco Bay and the rest of the nation.